GluuFederation/docs-ce-prod/3.1.0/source/api-guide/uma-api.md

         <td>optional</td>
         <td>uri</td>
         <td>A URI that provides the network location for the
-        resource set being registered.
-For example, if the resource set corresponds to a digital photo, the value of this property could be an HTTP-based URI identifying the location of the photo on the web.
-The authorization server MAY use this information in various ways to inform clients about a resource set's location.</td>
+        resource being registered.
+For example, if the resource corresponds to a digital photo, the value of this property could be an HTTP-based URI identifying the location of the photo on the web.
+The authorization server MAY use this information in various ways to inform clients about a resource's location.</td>
         <td> When a client attempts access to a presumptively
-        protected resource without an access token, the resource server needs to ascertain the authorization server and resource set identifier associated with that resource without any context to guide it.
+        protected resource without an access token, the resource server needs to ascertain the authorization server and resource identifier associated with that resource
+        without any context to guide it.
 In practice, this likely means that the URI reference used
-        by the client needs to be unique per resource set.</td>
+        by the client needs to be unique per resource.</td>
     </tr>
     <tr>
         <td>string</td>
         <td>optional</td>
         <td>type</td>
         <td>A string uniquely identifying the semantics of the
-        resource set.
-For example, if the resource set consists of a single resource that is an identity claim that leverages standardized claim semantics for "verified email address", the value of this property could be an identifying URI for this claim.
+        resource.
+For example, if the resource
+        consists of a single resource that is an identity claim that leverages standardized claim semantics for "verified email address", the value of this property could be an identifying URI for this claim.
-        The authorization server MAY use this information in processing information about the resource set or displaying information about it in any user interface it presents to the resource owner.</td>
+        The authorization server MAY use this information in processing information about the resource or
+        displaying information about it in any user interface it presents to the resource owner.</td>
         <td>-</td>